 Meanwhile, South Korea’s military came under scathing criticism that it had been too slow to respond to North Korea’s recent aggressions.
 The military confirmed the Sunday and Thursday launches only after they had made headlines in the US and Japan, respectively.

-“We had been looking at the events in real time, and accuracy had been in our mind all along.
+“We had been looking at the events in real time, and we wanted to be as accurate as we could possibly be.
 We intend to keep it that way,” a senior South Korean military official said.
-The launch location and flight range Japan reported were found to be incorrect.
+The launch location and flight range Japan reported were later found to be incorrect.